 Learn more: Preventing Choking in Infants and Toddlers

 Expect and embrace the mess

-Teaching your baby to feed himself will be messy.
+Teaching your baby to feed themself will be messy.
 Invest in a few good bibs or apron type smocks that can better catch the food.
-Consider placing an old towel underneath the high chair if you are concerned with food falling on the floor.
+Consider placing an old towel underneath the highchair if you are concerned with food falling on the floor.
 Keep a damp washcloth or paper towel by your side to help with spills.

 Enjoy family meals

-Babies learn from modeled behaviors.
-If your baby is eating meals with the rest of the family, he will observe how everyone else is utilizing their utensils to feed themselves, as well as other appropriate mealtime behaviors.
+Babies learn from you!
+If your baby is eating meals with the rest of the family, they will observe how everyone else is using their utensils to feed themselves, eating healthy foods, as well as other appropriate mealtime behaviors.4,13

 Learning to self-feed takes time.
 Allow plenty of time for meals and never rush your baby to finish.
-He is eating at the pace where he is most comfortable and where learning is optimized.
+Your little one is eating at the pace they are most comfortable with, allowing them to boost their learning.